What are Eating Sticks?

 What to do if your Dog is Eating Sticks

-The veterinarian will give your dog a physical examination and run some blood tests to find out if your dog is anemic and determine the cause, if possible.
-The veterinarian will be able to tell from the blood tests whether your dog has any kind of nutritional or mineral deficiency as well.
+Your veterinarian will give your dog a physical examination and run some blood tests to find out if your dog is anemic and determine the cause, if possible.
+They may also be able to tell from the blood tests whether your dog has any kind of nutritional or mineral deficiency.

-Digestive disorders are usually discovered with radiographs (x-rays) and an ultrasound.
-If necessary, the veterinarian may also decide to do CT scans or an MRI.
+Digestive disorders are usually discovered with blood tests and an abdominal ultrasound.
+If necessary, the veterinarian may also decide to do a scope, biopsies, CT scans or an MRI.

 Prevention of Eating Sticks

 To prevent anemia, you should make sure your dog is eating a diet with plenty of iron and visit your veterinarian for regular health check-ups.
 Routine blood work is usually how anemia is discovered in most dogs.
 Keep your dog up to date with parasite prevention.

 A nutritional or mineral deficiency can also be discovered by blood tests and a physical examination.
 To make sure your dog is getting enough vitamins and minerals, check the label on the dog food you are feeding.
 If you're not sure whether it provides complete and balanced nutrition for your dog, speak to your veterinarian about changing your pet's diet or adding vitamin and mineral supplements.

 Digestive disorders can be improved by always providing your dog with a balanced diet and plenty of fresh water.
 There are also diets that have been specifically formulated for dogs with sensitive stomachs, so speak to your vet about the best nutrition for your pet.